 Although it is uncertain, I believe Paul quotes the Corinthians in vs. 4–6.
 They are presenting the problem the Christian women were facing, concerning the impossible position this put them in, as already mentioned.
 To uncover was to indicate loose morals, so they needed to know how to handle this.

 Paul responds first by agreeing that men should not cover, which of course would not cause any social problem.
 But then he reminds them of the reason men should not cover: they represent the dignity (glory) of God.
 And if one who represents the dignity of another must not cover, then as the dignity of man, women must not cover either.
-Paul also points out the reason that woman represents man’s dignity: she came from him and was made for him.
+Paul also points out the reason that woman represents man’s dignity: she came from him and was made for his benefit.
 Note that he makes the statement in the context of dignity–- not of authority or hierarchy.
 She was not made for him to be an inferior assistant, but as the Hebrew indicates in Gen. 2:18, a “strong one facing him” (Heb. ezer kenegdo, an equal coming to one’s aid).
-(And neither is she somehow not made in God’s image as men; representing the dignity of man does not negate her being in the image of God.)
+Neither is she somehow not made in God’s image as men are; representing the dignity of man does not negate her being in the image of God.

 Various theories have been proposed, such as that the angels would be moved to lust at the sight of a woman without a head covering.
 This is preposterous; such angels would only be moved to lust in a worship setting?
-And since both men and women can grow long hair (next section), why would this lead to lust?
+There are no indications of fallen angels or lust in this passage, and since both men and women can grow hair (next section), why would this lead to lust?
 Would the good angels attending such a worship service be moved to lust at all?
 Clearly this proposal makes no sense at all.
-Instead, there are two very good possibilities.
+Instead, there are other, better possibilities.

 One is that Paul mentioned believers judging angels in 1 Cor.
 6:3, so he is saying that since women are not excluded from this, then surely they can be trusted to judge on the matter of whether or not to cover their own heads.
 Another is that it could refer to the practice at the time whereby Rome would send spies or “messengers” into various gatherings in order to report whether rebellion was being taught.
 Women uncovering their heads in worship would have been seen as subversive.
 So Paul could be saying, “The women should cover their heads anyway, just for the sake of not getting us accused of sedition.”
 Yet if this were the reason for covering, then surely Paul would have commanded it instead of leaving it up to the women.